Azure/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 <a name="i-can-t-use-the-internal-npm-registry-https-msazure-pkgs-visualstudio-com-_packaging-azureportal-npm-registry-because-my-build-nodes-are-completely-disconnected-from-the-internet"></a>
 ## My build nodes are completely disconnected from the internet

-* you can commit your version of msportalfx-ut.zip into your repo and install it directly using relative file path syntax `"msportalfx-ut": "file:../externals/msportalfx-ut-5.302.someversion.tgz",`
+* you can commit your version of @microsoft/azureportal-ut.zip into your repo and install it directly using relative file path syntax
+`"@microsoft/azureportal-ut": "file:../externals/@microsoft/azureportal-ut-5.302.someversion.tgz",`